 On its journey from the ocean to your table, the Skipjack Tuna from many boats will be processed in the same facility.
 We choose only the highest quality to go into each can or pouch.

 VESSEL SIZE: 6-250 feet

-METHOD: Mile-long nets encircle schools of tuna and are closed off by drawstrings, much like a drawstring purse.
-This method is used for about 63% of tuna caught globally.
-Tuna are rapidly cooled by placing them in holds filled with refrigerated seawater or chilled brine and then frozen.
+METHOD: Mile-long nets encircle schools of fish and are closed off by drawstrings, much like a drawstring purse.
+The fish are rapidly cooled by placing them in holds filled with refrigerated sea water or chilled brine.

 Vessel Name: Ocean Expedition

 Trip Start Date: Jul 1, 2016